v5run/a3-maze-runner-take-two-v5run/README.md

 ### Provided version (starter code)

-The starter code assumes the maze file name is the first argument.
+The starter code assumes the maze file name when -i is provided in the command line.

 ```
 pathav4@LAPTOP:~/a3-maze-runner-take-two-v5run$ java -jar target/mazerunner.jar ./examples/small.maz.txt